 What To Expect

 The commercial year-round family resort of Zims Hot Springs offers two pools filled with 100% organic, unfiltered, unchlorinated, geothermal mineral water on the banks of the Little Salmon River in the scenic Meadows Valley.
 The warm water is ideal for a soak after a day hiking and exploring, or just to bring the kids to for a swim.
+And if that appeals to you, so might these other hot springs in Idaho.
+Click on over after you’re done reading here for more Idaho soaking inspiration!

 The smaller soaking pool fed by the source is 100-105°F, with the water flowing through to the huge swimming pool and cooling slightly to a friendlier 90-100°F. Both pools are around 2-3 feet deep.